Year 2 2022 - 2023

 Year 2 Teacher

 STEM and RE Lead

 Welcome to Year 2!

-The children's PE days are Tuesday and Friday.
+The children's PE days will remain as Monday and Friday.
 Please make sure that your child comes to school in the stipulated PE kit for those days, and in kit that is weather appropriate.
 We will be going outside if it is dry!
 We also advise that children wear trainers rather than PE pumps for stability and support.

 This half term we are answering the question...

 How has Chester Zoo changed over the years?

 This text fits well with our scientific work linked to living things and their habitats.
 It is a magical story about two little girls who find a Bog Baby and take it home.
 The characters learn a valuable lesson about caring for creatures and the importance of leaving them in their natural habitats.
 Through exploring the detailed illustrations in the vehicle text, there are many opportunities for the children to infer how the characters are feeling and use this information from the incidental writes to write their own finding stories.
 Following the hands on experience of creating a habitat, I know the children will be enthusiastic to write a set of instructions to tell others how to make i

 We will be looking closely at a selection of books that will link directly to living things and their habitats.
 It will help to further develop our learning around Chester Zoo as we learn more about animals and the environments they live in.